THE FOUR CYCLE ENGINE

 VALVE OVERLAP IS DISCOVERED

 Now 130 years later there have been leaps and bounds made in valve timing technologies.
 Modern cars have VVT (variable valve timing) controlled by electric solenoids and hydraulic pressure.
 Though rocker arms are still used, in most cases, to operate the valves.
-Whatever your opinion on the subject it undeniable fascinating how far we have come from the first IC engines.
+Whatever your opinion on the subject it undeniably fascinating how far we have come from the first IC engine designs.

 On our British Motorcycles we will mostly be encountering 1930’s technology as it relates to valve timing and valve angle.
 Many race tuners have learned to tweak these old machines into high performance race winners.